CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 ### Audit Log

 The generated library contains an `AuditLog` class, which contains static methods used to log audit events.

+Import the `AuditLog` class belonging to the package name of the project that generated it for your application.

 The following is an example for a SampleApp's `viewDocument` event, which takes a single document identifier parameter: